trhacknon/trhacknon.github.io/_posts/2019-11-22-Mixed-Assemblies.md

 The target Assembly payload may be passed in through your favorite mechanism.
 My favorite is as a packed resource embedded into the stager.
 The most covert variant of such is to use steganography to embed your encrypted payload inside an image, then include that as an icon resource.
 Doing so results in only one "file" on-disk and essentiallly wraps your easily-reversible .NET payload in a less-reversible unmanaged program.
 That is the example that is provided.
 The section below explains how to do this in Visual Studios.
 Other options include as an embedded string, a file downloaded through WebClient, or as a command-line argument.
 Really, it is up to you, so figure out yourself. ;-)

-Using C++/CLI can take some getting used it.
+Using C++/CLI can take some getting used to.
 Each module must be designated as CLR code in Visual Studios.
 Furthermore, several properties and settings must be turned on/off for a build to be successful.
 My current strategy (beyond the next section) is to  keep running the "Build" command and Googling the errors until I stop getting them.
 This link can help in the meantime: (https://blogs.msdn.microsoft.com/calvin_hsia/2013/08/30/call-managed-code-from-your-c-code/)

 ### Getting Visual Studios to Cooperate